10 Stocks To Watch For December 20, 2018

 - Analysts expect NIKE, Inc. (NYSE: NKE) to post quarterly earnings at $0.46 per share on revenue of $9.16 billion after the closing bell.
 Nike shares rose 0.04 percent to $69.00 in after-hours trading.

-- Herman Miller, Inc. (NASDAQ: MLHR) repotted upbeat results for its second quarter and issued strong third-quarter sales guidance.
+- Herman Miller, Inc. (NASDAQ: MLHR) reported upbeat results for its second quarter and issued strong third-quarter sales guidance.
 Herman Miller shares jumped 8.92 percent to $32.97 in the after-hours trading session.

 - Before the markets open, Conagra Brands, Inc. (NYSE: CAG) is estimated to report quarterly earnings at $0.55 per share on revenue of $2.43 billion.
 Conagra shares climbed 1.86 percent to close at $29.09 on Wednesday.